-In the work of \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}), they solved this problem by a model selection procedure via some suitable penalty function based on the partitions given by the pruned dynamic programming algorithm (PDPA for short) proposed by \cite{rigaill2015pruned}.
-Given $N_{\max}$ the maximum number of segments for consideration, for each integer $\lambda$ with $1\leq\lambda\leq N_{\max}$, PDPA searches the optimal partition with exact $\lambda$ segments.
-We set $N_{\max}=30$ hence 30 different partitions of the sequence $1,\ldots,n$ are returned by PDPA.
-Provided a partition, the value of $\bsg^{*}$ on each segment is given by maximum likelihood estimation as it was done in \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}).
-By doing so, we collect 30 candidates which we denote as $\widehat\gGamma_{c}=\{\widehat\bsg_{\lambda}, 1\leq\lambda\leq N_{\max}\}$.
+In \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}), the problem was solved through a model selection procedure using a penalty function, based on partitions from the pruned dynamic programming algorithm (PDPA) proposed by \cite{rigaill2015pruned}.
+Given $N_{\max}$ as the maximum number of segments for consideration, for each integer $\lambda$ with $1\leq\lambda\leq N_{\max}$, PDPA searches for the optimal partition with exactly $\lambda$ segments.
+With $N_{\max}=30$, PDPA returns 30 different partitions of the sequence $1,\ldots,n$.
+For each partition, the value of $\bsg^{*}$ on each segment is estimated using maximum likelihood, as done in \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}).
+This results in 30 candidates, denoted as $\widehat\gGamma_{c}=\{\widehat\bsg_{\lambda}, 1\leq\lambda\leq N_{\max}\}$.